pSub/seminar-formspez/slides.md

 # Security problems of multithreaded programs
   - There are private (_high_) and public (_low_) variables
-  - The attacker has access to low-level variables
+  - The attacker can observe low-level variables
   - Sequential:
     - explicit flows: `lo := hi`
     - implicit flows: `if hi then lo := 1`